dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ├── terraform                           *  Terraform files for deploying the project │   ├── gce                             *  Deploying Jenkins in GCE │   └── gke                             *  Deploying the project in GKE
-│ tests                                 *  Testing files for the project │   ├── unit                            *  Unit test files for kfp pipeline and model serving │   └── integration                     *  Integration test files for kfp pipeline and model serving
+├── tests                               *  Testing files for the project ├── Jenkinsfile                         *  Jenkins pipeline file for CI/CD
+└── pytest.ini
 ```
 ## To-Do
-- [ ] Optimize GKE, GCE usage to fit GCP quota for all resources instead of using GCP
+- [ ] Optimize GKE usage to fit GCP quota for all services instead of using Azure VM
 - [ ] Implement Data Ingestion, Data Quality check, Data Lake, Data Warehouse, and Data Pipeline
 - [ ] Implement Cloud Build for CI/CD
-- [ ] Implement Kserve for model serving
 - [ ] Code refactoring and deduplication
 - [ ] Add integration test
 - [ ] Add media files